vegaprotocol/specs/protocol/0057-reward-functions.md

 Calculation: From the start of a payout interval collect all parties that have LP stake during the entire period.
 Track the minimum LP stake for the period.
 The scaling factor for a party is the minimum LP stake the party had for the period divided by the total of all the mininmum LP stakes this and other parties maintained.

-### L.2 - Providing "good" liquidity in a market (for 🤠)

-Same as T.1 but only for those who provide LP stake and receive LP fees.

 ## Market Creation (for 🤠)

 ### M.1 Get a market proposal accepted (for 🤠)

-Principle: anyone who's market proposal gets accepted and the market meets criteria is eligible for reward.
+Principle: anyone whose market proposal gets accepted and the market meets criteria is eligible for reward.

 Scope: A specific asset.